This topic describes parameters in roaring bitmap functions and how to use roaring bitmap functions in Hologres.

 rb_xor_cardinality_agg(rb_build('{1,2,3}'))

-The following functions only support processing data of the RoaringBitmap type.
+The following functions support processing only data of the RoaringBitmap type.

-Function name | Input type | Output type | Description | Example |
+Function | Input type | Output type | Description | Example |

 roaringbitmap_text | TEXT, BOOLEAN | RoaringBitmap | Deserializes binary RoaringBitmap data of TEXT type into a RoaringBitmap structure.
 The second parameter indicates whether to verify the format.
 We recommend that you set this parameter to true.
 Otherwise, invalid bitmap data will be returned. |